Amicus Briefs

 West Virginia v.
 EPA

-AMICUS BRIEF SUMMARY – NCLA argues that the judgment of the U.S. Court of Appeals for the D.C.
+AMICUS BRIEF SUMMARY – NCLA argued that the judgment of the U.S. Court of Appeals for the D.C.
 Circuit should be reversed.
 The Constitution vests all legislative power in Congress.
 This means that national policy decisions are to be made by Congress, not by administrative agencies.

 Williams Alaska Petroleum v.
 State of Alaska